 High- throughput use cases characteristics.

-TBDTBD

-Specific use cases are summarized in IEEE 802.15-20-0213r5
+The amendment will support endpoint applications requiring up to 100 kb/s.

+End to end latency for high throughput applications < 20 ms

+Specific use cases are summarized in IEEE 802.15-20-0213r5.
+Figure 1 presents the use cases where all data is available for user throughput vs. latency vs. number of end points per sector.
+The use case IDs in the scatter plot are the same as the ones used in the use cases document.

 Additional general data transport requirements for operation in narrow channel bandwidths:

-Frequency utilization: Spectral efficiency should be at <TBD> bits/sec/Hz (user data frequency utilization) under best case SNR - subject to receiver sensitivity requirement.
+Frequency utilization: Spectral efficiency of higher than 4 bits/sec/Hz will be supported subject to CINR > 25 dB.

-Air interface protocol overhead:
+Air interface protocol overhead goals:

 PHY layer excluding FEC: < 10%